MicrosoftDocs/azure-docs/articles/active-directory-domain-services/active-directory-ds-suspension.md

 ---
 # Suspended domains
 When Azure AD Domain Services is unable to service a managed domain for a long period of time, the managed domain is put into a suspended state.
-This article will explain why managed domains are suspended, the length of suspension, and how to remediate a suspended domain.
+This article explains why managed domains are suspended, and how to remediate a suspended domain.

 ## States your managed domain can be in

 ![Suspended domain timeline](media\active-directory-domain-services-suspension\suspension-timeline.PNG)

-The preceding graphic outlines how a domain is suspended, how long it will be suspended, and ultimately, the deletion of a managed domain.
-The following sections detail the reasons why a domain can be suspended and how to unsuspend a managed domain.
+The preceding graphic outlines the possible states an Azure AD Domain Services managed domain can be in.

 ### 'Running' state
 A managed domain that is configured correctly and operating regularly is in the **Running** state.